bcfuchs/uredb_website/README.md

 Ure Museum online DB
 ====================

-grails app for web access to  the [Ure Museum Collections](http://ure.mobilecollective.co.uk)
+grails app for web access to  the [Ure Museum Collections](http://beta.uremusem.org)

 Running the demo

+(Note: the demo only supports anonymous user access)
 ------

 First, install Docker from https://www.docker.com/ if you don't have it.